RCA Records: 1950s

 than the playing area, reducing scuff marks during handling and when stacked on a turntable with an automatic record changer.
 Most competitors quickly adopted the raised label and edges.

 In 1955, RCA Victor purchased the recording contract of Elvis Presley from Sun Records for the then-exorbitant sum of $40,000.
 His first single for RCA Victor was "Heartbreak Hotel", recorded in January 1956.
 Ten million Presley singles were sold by the label during 1956; Presley went on to become RCA Victor's biggest selling artist.

-Effective in 1957, EMI/HMV ended its 55-year association with RCA Victor, after EMI's acquisition of Capitol Records in 1955.
-Capitol then became the main distributor for EMI recordings in the Americas; Decca Records became the manufacturer and distributor for RCA Victor in the United Kingdom, using the RCA lightning bolt logo, instead of the Nipper/His Master's Voice trademark for which EMI held the rights to in the U.K. and Europe.
+Following its purchase of Capitol Records in January 1955, EMI/HMV ended its 55-year reciprocal distribution agreement with RCA Victor.
+Effective in 1957, Capitol became the main distributor for EMI recordings in the Western Hemisphere.
+Decca Records became the manufacturer and distributor for RCA Victor in the United Kingdom, using the RCA lightning bolt logo, instead of the Nipper/His Master's Voice trademark for which EMI held the rights to in the U.K. and Europe.

 RCA set up its own British manufacturing and distribution in 1969.

 RCA Victor issued several spoken word albums in the 1950s and 60s, notably the soundtracks of the films Richard III, A Man for All Seasons and The Taming of the Shrew, as well as complete versions of the National Theatre of Great Britain stage productions of Othello (starring Laurence Olivier) and Much Ado About Nothing (starring Maggie Smith, who also played Desdemona in the Olivier Othello).
 None of these albums have appeared on compact disc, but the films of Richard III, A Man For All Seasons, The Taming of the Shrew and the filmed version of Olivier's Othello have all been issued on DVD.